neonatura/share_2.x/README.md

 <h3>Share Daemons</h3>

 The share library provides the ability to easily establish several standard daemons such as web or email server.
 The daemon uses a combination of specific content, meta file definitions, and shared file data.

-<h3>Virtual Currency</h3>
-An implementation of the USDe virtual currency, with a built-in stratum server, is provided via the "shcoind" and "shcoin" programs.

-The "shcoind" runs in a similar fashion to the existing "usded" program available at "https://github.com/usde-project/USDE".
-The "shcoin" program is used in order to provide direct RPC communication with the coin server.
-The stratum server listens on port 9448.

 <h3>Portability</h3>